 Spring.
 3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
-P: LL 401
+P: LL 401 or approval of department

-Continued advanced level work on speaking, reading, and writing a less commonly taught language.
-Continued development of oral proficiency skills.
+Continued advanced level work on speaking, listening, reading, and writing a less commonly taught language.
+Continued development of and emphasis on oral proficiency skills.